A patient journey for inflammatory bowel disease

 There are a number of non-invasive tests that your doctor may decide to do during the appointment.
 These can include:

 - Checking your pulse and blood pressure

 - Checking your tummy for tenderness (a sign of inflammation)

-Your GP may also arrange for you to have a blood test and may also ask you to collect a sample of your stools (poo) for examination in a laboratory.
+Your GP may also arrange for you to have a blood test and ask you to collect a sample of your stool (poo) for examination in a laboratory.
 The results of these tests will determine whether you need to be referred to a specialist in digestive health (gastroenterologist).

 If necessary, further testing may be carried out.
 Your specialist will be able to discuss this with you in further detail.
 The types of tests which may be carried out at your local hospital or doctor surgery include: